|STUDENT LIFE – in Argenton-Chateau|

 Summers and winters in Argenton-Chateau are historically very mild on average.
 Extreme heat is rare, and almost never lasts more than a couple days.
 Winter snow is very rare, and extreme cold temperatures (below 25°F/-4°C) are very infrequent, and never occur during the period when classes are held.

-Showers early then thundershowers developing later in the day.
-High 58F.
-Winds WSW at 15 to 25 mph.
-Chance of rain 60%.
+Rain early...then remaining cloudy with thundershowers developing in the afternoon.
+High 73F.
+Winds SW at 10 to 15 mph.
+Chance of rain 90%.

 That being said, the Spring months in Argenton-Chateau (March, April, May, June) are the most difficult to predict, and the most variable.
 About Spring and early Summer, the locals have started saying,“The extremes are the new normal.”